 My goal was never to build a massive tech giant unicorn business.
 Knowing what I know now, I strongly believe this process is very repeatable.
 Focus on a niche, become an expert on the use-cases of the target audience, and consistently iterate and improve your offering.

-The subscription SaaS business model is such, that if you do not over extend, and are consistently making forward progress – however how small – success is mostly a matter of being persistent.
+The subscription SaaS business model is such, that if you do not over extend, and are consistently making forward progress – however small it may be – success is mostly a matter of being persistent.

 I’m wrapping up this post on Christmas eve / Hannukah – so I wish you all happy holidays and a great 2023.
 I’ll be writing more on the path Gymdesk took in 2020 and beyond in future posts, so make sure to subscribe if you’re interested in reading more articles like this.